 Each of these 90-minute virtual sessions will be highly interactive and contain whole-group sharing, small-group work, and individual reflection.

 About the Facilitator

-Lynn Bowman is credentialed as an Associate Certified Coach by the International Coaching Federation, and I am a graduate of the Georgetown University Executive Leadership Coaching Program.
+Lynn Bowman is credentialed as an Associate Certified Coach by the International Coaching Federation, and she is a graduate of the Georgetown University Executive Leadership Coaching Program.
 She spent over 20 years in the educational and non-profit sector as a committed senior level administrator, consultant, leadership coach and teacher.
 During her tenure, she had the responsibility of training and coaching senior leaders and teams and leading several strategic initiatives.
-Lynn learned what it means to build an effective team, to lead an organization through challenges and transformation and to shape vision into reality.
+Lynn has learned what it means to build an effective team, to lead an organization through challenges and transformation and to shape vision into reality.
 She has extensive training in the work of racial identity development, cross-racial dialogue, and transforming teams and organizations to be more equitable and inclusive.
 Lynn is also certified to administer the EQ-i 2.0 and EQ-i 360 emotional intelligence assessments and has been trained to administer and interpret DiSC behavioral styles inventory.
 As a Positive Intelligence® Coach, she has gained insights and tools to help clients expand their awareness of self to maximize performance and well-being.
-Lynn draws from all of these disciplines and experiences in my coaching and consulting work.
+Lynn draws from all of these disciplines and experiences in her coaching and consulting work.